-Global-mean temperature alone 15 an inadequate indicator of greenhouse-gas-induced climatic change Identifying the causes of any global-mean temperature change requires examination of other aspects of the changing climate, particularly its spatial and temporal characteristics the man-made climate change signal Patterns of climate change from models such as the Northern Hemisphere warming faster than the Southern Hemisphere and surface an warming faster over land than over oceans are not apparent in observations to date However, we do not yet know what the detailed signal looks like because we have limited confidence in our predictions of climate change patterns.
-Furthermore, any changes to date could be masked by natural variability and other (possibly man made) factors, and we do not have a clear picture of these
+Identifying the causes of any global mean temperature change requires examination of other aspects of the changing climate, particularly its spatial and temporal characteristics-the man-made climate change "signal".
+Patterns of climate change from models such as the northern hemisphere warming faster than the southern hemisphere, and surface air warming faster over land than over oceans, are not apparent in observations to date.
+However, we do not yet know what the detailed "signal" looks like because we have limited confidence in our predictions of climate change patterns.
+Furthermore, any changes to date could be masked by natural variability and other (possibly man-made) factors, and we do not have a clear picture of these.

-How much will sea level rise ?
+9. How much will sea level rise ?

-Simple models were used to calculate the rise in sea level to the year 2100, the results are illustrated below.
-The calculations necessarily ignore any long-term changes unrelated to greenhouse forcing, that may be occurring but cannot be detected from the present data on land ice and the ocean.
-The sea level rise expected from 1990-2100 under the IPCC Business as-Usual emissions scenario is shown in Figure 12.
-An average rate of global mean sea level rise of about 6cm per decade over the next century (with an uncertainty range of 3 - 10cm per decade) The predicted rise is about 20cm in global mean sea level by 2030, and 65cm by the end of the next century There will be significant regional variations
+9.0.1 Simple models were used to calculate the rise in sea level to the year 2100; the results are illustrated below.
+The calculations necessarily ignore any long-term changes, unrelated to greenhouse forcing, that may be occurring but cannot be detected from the present data on land ice and the ocean.
+The sea-level rise expected from 1990-2100 under the IPCC Business-as-Usual emissions scenario is shown below.
+An average rate of global mean sea-level rise of about 6 cm per decade over the next century (with an uncertainty range of 3-10 cm per decade).
+The predicted rise is about 20 cm in global mean sea level by 2030, and 65 cm by the end of the next century.
+There will be significant regional variations.